TOPLLab/WARDuino/README.md

 ### Build for ESP-IDF

+Before you can compile and flash with ESP-IDF, you must install and enable the toolchain.
+You also need to disable the watchdog timer:

+1. Go to the root folder of the WARDuino repo
+2. run `idf.py menuconfig`
+3. Under **Component config → ESP System Settings** disable the following options:
+   - Interrupt watchdog
+   - Initialize Task Watchdog Timer on startup
+4. Save and quit the menu

+Make sure the ESP-IDF tools are enabled, otherwise these steps will not work.

 To install the WARDuino with the ESP-IDF toolchain perform the following steps starting from the project root folder:

 ```bash